S0fft/SyCloth-Shop/README.md

 # SyCloth
 #### Clothing-Shop — SSR ecommerce project on Django + API on Django REST Framework

 The online clothing store with registration/authorization, a shopping cart, user-profile-settings, a configured admin panel and order payment functionality (Stripe).
 Implemented email-verification.
 Created API.
 Unit Tests are written.
-OAuth 2.0 added.
+Added OAuth 2.0 (Google / GitHub).
 For storage using PostgreSQL.

 #### Stack:
  - Pyhton